akhilcherukuri/canster_truck_application/README.md

 - Once Device is clicked, a intent will start the Debug Activity // Later stages it will directly start the Maps Activity.

 2. Debug Activity:
-- Main Function of this activity is to checked all RX and TX Messages
+- Function of this activity is to checked all RX and TX Messages
-- For the Demo: Predefined Transmit Buttons [START], [STOP], Textbox[ENTER]

 3. Bluetooth Connection Service :
 - Has 3 Running Threads (Accept, Connect, Connected).